 Three Awards for Chair I at GD 2024 in Vienna

-09/20/2024Two Best Paper Awards and a first place in the Graph Drawing Contest with the participation of our chair at GD 2024 in Vienna.
+09/20/2024Two Best Paper Awards and a first place in the Graph Drawing Contest with participation of our chair at GD 2024 in Vienna.

 Fotos: Michael Kiran Huber